EOGrady21/VPR_viewer/helpfiles/binSize.md

 ***
 This input should reflect the desired bin size which will be used to aggregate the data before visualization.
-Bin size is in metres.
+Bin size is in meters.

 A larger bin size can be helpful to visualize broad trends.
 A smaller bin size can be helpful to visualize smaller scale trends.
 A typical bin size is 5, a bin size below 2 may not be helpful.